Tamil Nadu Legislative Council: Origin

-The first Indian Councils Act of 1861 set up the Madras Legislative Council as an advisory body through which the colonial administration obtained advice and assistance.
-The Act empowered the provincial Governor to nominate four non-English Indian members to the council for the first time.
-Under the Act, the nominated members were allowed to move their own bills and vote on bills introduced in the council.
+The first Indian Councils Act 1861 set up the Madras Legislative Council as an advisory body through which the colonial administration obtained advice and assistance.
+The act empowered the provincial governor to nominate four non-English Indian members to the council for the first time.
+Under the act, the nominated members were allowed to move their own bills and vote on bills introduced in the council.
 However, they were not allowed to question the executive, move resolutions or examine the budget.
 Also they could not interfere with the laws passed by the Central Legislature.
-The Governor was also the president of the Council and he had complete authority over when, where and how long to convene the Council and what to discuss.
-Two members of his Executive Council and the Advocate-General of Madras were also allowed to participate and vote in the Council.
-The Indians nominated under this Act were mostly zamindars and ryotwari landowners, who often benefited from their association with the colonial government.
+The governor was also the president of the council and he had complete authority over when, where and how long to convene the council and what to discuss.
+Two members of his Executive Council and the Advocate-General of Madras were also allowed to participate and vote in the council.
+The Indians nominated under this act were mostly zamindars and ryotwari landowners, who often benefited from their association with the colonial government.
 Supportive members were often re-nominated for several terms.
 G. N. Ganapathy Rao was nominated eight times, Humayun Jah Bahadur was a member for 23 years, T. Rama Rao and P. Chentsal Rao were members for six years each.
-Other prominent members during the period included V. Bhashyam Aiyangar, S. Subramania Iyer and C. Sankaran Nair.
-The Council met infrequently and in some years (1874 and 1892) was not convened even once.
+Other prominent members during the period included V. Bhashyam Aiyengar, S. Subramania Iyer and C. Sankaran Nair.
+The council met infrequently and in some years (1874 and 1892) was not convened even once.
 The maximum of number of times it met in a year was eighteen.
-The Governor preferred to convene the Council at his summer retreat Udagamandalam, much to the displeasure of the Indian members.
-The few times when the Council met, it was for only a few hours with bills and resolutions being rushed through.
+The governor preferred to convene the council at his summer retreat Udhagamandalam, much to the displeasure of the Indian members.
+The few times when the council met, it was for only a few hours with bills and resolutions being rushed through.